-Mr. Rob Fairweather Acting Director The Office of Management and Budget 725 17th Street NW Washington DC 20503
+The Honorable Shalanda Young Acting Director The Office of Management and Budget 725 17th Street NW Washington, DC 20503

-Dear Secretary Vilsack and Acting Director Fairweather:
+Dear Secretary Vilsack and Acting Director Young:

-As the Administration develops its budget proposal for FY 2022, we respectfully urge you to protect crop insurance from harmful cuts.
-The last several years have brought an onslaught of uncertainty for America's farmers and ranchers - from weather extremes to the disruptions of international markets to COVID-19 and all of its unique challenges.
+As the Administration develops its budget proposal for FY 2023, we respectfully urge you to once again protect crop insurance from harmful cuts.
+The FY 2022 budget wisely recognized crop insurance as a farmer's first line of defense against climate change and other disasters, and did not make cuts to the program.
+As the challenges for America's farmers and ranchers continue to grow, we believe crop insurance as a safety net is only becoming more important to stability in rural America.
 During this tumultuous time, one of the few certainties that farmers could rely on was the protection provided by their Federal crop insurance policy.

 Even in good years, farmers need access to a strong and secure Federal crop insurance program, a program that farmers have described time and again as a critical linchpin of the farm safety net.
 The strength and predictability of the program is only more critical given the uncertainty that characterizes the production agriculture sector.
-USDA and Congress have taken extraordinary ad hoc measures over the past three years to ensure the financial security of rural America.
+USDA and Congress have taken extraordinary ad hoc measures over the past few years to ensure the financial security of rural America.
 It would only serve to undercut these efforts to propose harmful changes to a crop insurance program that provides predictable, within-budget assistance to farmers in a way that helps lenders continue to support America's farmers and ranchers.
 It is the certainty of the crop insurance program that provides critical reassurance to lenders.

 It is no accident that the most recent farm bills emphasized risk management, and in doing so, protected the interests of American taxpayers.
 Farmers spend as much as \$4 billion per year of their own money to purchase insurance from the private sector.
 On average, farmers also must incur losses of almost 30 percent before their insurance coverage pays an indemnity.
 Crop insurance allows producers to customize their policies to their individual farm and financial needs and policies are based on fundamental market principles, which means higher risk areas and higher value crops pay higher premiums for insurance.
-Crop insurance and its links to conservation result in a good investment for the taxpayer.
+Crop insurance and its links to conservation further ensure that the program is a good investment for taxpayers.

 Given the challenges faced by rural America and the critical nature of crop insurance, cuts to the program should be avoided.
 Farmers, agribusinesses, lenders and lawmakers agree that crop insurance is a linchpin of the farm safety net and is crucial to the economic and food and fiber security of urban and rural America.
-We urge you to continue to support a linchpin of the safety net for America's farmers and ranchers and oppose cuts to crop insurance during this year's budget process.
+We urge you to continue to support America's farmers and ranchers and oppose cuts to crop insurance during this year's budget process.